DedLigma/test_quest_alt/README.md

 # test_quest_alt
 # About
 This program is designed to generate json files containing information about packages contained in branches specified by the user.
-- first_have.json - contains all packages that are in the 1st specified branch, but which are not in the 2nd
+- first_have.json - contains all packages that are in the 1st specified branch, but which are not in the 2nd.
-- second_have.json - contains all packages that are in the 2nd specified branch, but which are not in the 1st
+- second_have.json - contains all packages that are in the 2nd specified branch, but which are not in the 1st.
-- release_difference.json - contains information about packages whose version in 1 specified branch is greater than in 2
+- release_difference.json - contains information about packages whose version in 1 specified branch is greater than in 2.

+The program is divided into two parts.
+The main.cpp is responsible for data input and output and is essentially a CLI interface.
+The lib_package_handler.cpp is a dynamic library, which compares packages lists and generates a JSON response.

 # Requirements
 - [nlohmann/json](https://github.com/nlohmann/json) - JSON for modern C++.
 - [libcurl](https://curl.se/libcurl/) - URL transfer library.
+- [CMake](https://cmake.org/) - build system for C++.
+- [gcc compiler](https://gcc.gnu.org/) - GCC or any other compiler such ass clang, etc.

 # Install
-## Alt Linux
+### Alt Linux
 Dependencies:
 ```
+apt-get update
-apt-get updateapt-get install gcc-c++ cmake nlohmann-json-devel libcurl-devel
+apt-get install gcc-c++ cmake nlohmann-json-devel libcurl-devel
 ```
 after installing all dependencies, git clone or download .zip.
-In directory with source files:
+Run this commands in directory with source files:
 ```
 mkdir build
 cmake ..
 make
 ```
+Now you can see alt_test and libpackageshandler.so.
 # How to use it
 You can just run the executable file without arguments.
-In that case programm generate (or rewrite if exist): first_have.json, second_have.json, release_difference.json.
+In that case program generate (or rewrite if exist): first_have.json, second_have.json, release_difference.json.
 ```
 ./alt_test
 ```